Word Meanings - DECEASED - Book Publishers vocabulary database

 Pistillate. - DISTILLABLE

-The separation of the volatile parts of a substance from the more fixed; specifically, the operation of driving off gas or vapor from volatile liquids or solids, by heat in a retort or still, and the condensation of the products as far as possible - MISDESERT
+The separation of the volatile parts of a substance from the more fixed; specifically, the operation of driving off gas or vapor from volatile liquids or solids, by heat in a retort or still, and the condensation of the products as far as possible - FINESTILLER

 One who finestills. - INSTILLATOR